Courses of Study

 CLINICAL PSYCHOLOGY (PC)

 PC 809 Clinical Interventions: Humanistic.
+This course is designed to teach and develop fundamental therapeutic skills applicable to all modes of therapy, including establishing a therapeutic alliance, learning basic psychotherapy techniques, and exercising professionalism.
 The course utilizes a variety of teaching methods including lecture and discussion, role-playing, review of expert videotaped sessions, and supervised clinical training.
 Students learn how to offer and accept clinical feedback as a tool for professional growth.
 Increased awareness of one's own feelings and behaviors in session, and how to use both for therapeutic advantage, constitute important components of the course.

 PC 836 Human Sexuality.
 This course is designed to meet California requirements for training in the physiological, psychological, and social-cultural variables associated with sexual identity, sexual behavior, and sexual disorder.

 PE 805 Child and Family Assessment.
-This course covers a biopsychosocial approach to the evaluation of children, families, and couples.
-Formal assessment (e.g., psychological tests) as well as informal assessment (e.g., observation) will used in evaluating children and families, diagnosing effectively, and developing appropriate interventions and recommendations.
+This course covers a bio-psycho-social approach to the evaluation of children, families, and couples.
+Formal assessment (e.g., psychological tests, self-report measures) as well as informal assessment (e.g. observation, play therapy) will be used to teach students how to evaluate children and families, diagnose effectively, and develop appropriate interventions and other recommendations.
 Prerequisite: PC804.

 PE 810 Play Therapy.
 This course will provide students with an overview of the major historical theoretical approaches to play therapy, an opportunity to develop assessment and conceptualization skills drawn from these theoretical perspectives, a foundation in applying these theories to clinical interventions, and an awareness of issues relevant to the field of play therapy.
 2 units.

 PI 803 Special Projects in Integration.
-An independent study in integration which may focus on conceptual-theoretical issues, professional concerns, or other special applications.
-Does not qualify as one of the four required integration courses, but may be used for elective credit in psychology or theology.
+An independent study in integration, which may focus on conceptual-theoretical issues, professional concerns, or other special applications.
 Prerequisite: PI800 and permission of sponsoring professors.

 PI 805 Readings in Integration.
 Special or advanced integration readings not covered by regular integration courses.
 Prerequisite: PI800 and permission of integration chair.

 PI 815 Spiritual Transcendence and Health.
 This course will examine key concepts that are foundational to the empirical study of the relationship between spirituality and health.
 The emphasis will be on spiritual transcendence, religious experience, and forgiveness.
+Participants will be encouraged to reflect on the relationship between spiritual experience, health, and illness.
 Prerequisite: PI800.
+(2 units)

 PI 819 Communities and Caring for Children at Risk.
 This course focuses on theological, community psychology, and ecological principles for working with at-risk children in both international and local contexts.
 This class explores best practices for nurturing the positive development of at-risk youth through the identification, empowerment, and mobilization of resources within the community as well as the covenant community of the church.
 Prerequisite: PI800.

 PI 827 Psychology of Grief and Bereavement.
 This course will focus on how people move toward restoration after bereavement and other significant losses.
 It will provide a review of historical developments and the theoretical/empirical status of the psychology of grief and bereavement.
+Given the critical existential dimension for many grievers, themes related to meaning-making, personal growth, and spirituality/religious faith will be addressed in depth.
+Overall, this course should increase your understanding of the multifaceted nature of coping with loss and provide helpful clinical instruction for working with different types of persons struggling with grief issues.
 Prerequisite: PI800.

 PI 833 Psychology of Religion.
-An overview of the major theories, issues, data, and research methodologies of the psychology of religion.
-This course is highly recommended as a supplement to the integration curriculum, especially for those who plan undergraduate teaching careers.
+This course is an overview of major theories, issues, data, and research methodologies of the psychology of religion, with an emphasis on contemporary trends including cognitive and evolutionary approaches.
+It is highly recommended as part of the integration curriculum, especially for those who plan undergraduate teaching careers.
+Prerequisite: PI800.

 FAMILY PSYCHOLOGY (PF)